keitaroinc/about-us/README.md

 <img src="images/open-source.png" width="150" height="200"><span>&emsp;&emsp;</span><img src="images/ckan.png" width="150" height="200"><span>&emsp;&emsp;</span><img src="images/cloud-services.png" width="150" height="200"><span>&emsp;&emsp;</span><img src="images/serucity-licensing.png" width="150" height="200">

+At Keitaro, you will not be treated as just another account.
+Unlike some of the larger solution providers, we are small enough to really focus on our customers.
+But rest assured, we’ve got the resources and capabilities to deliver.
+Our customers choose Keitaro because they know we will go the extra mile, providing superior services and consistently delivering solutions on time and on budget -- ensuring their total satisfaction.

 ## Why Keitaro?
 ✅ We’re built on open-source standards and technologies. </br>
 ✅ An experienced and empowered open-source team. </br>